 A brighter future in theory

-The first use of solar modules was in space in 1958 when the US Signal Corp launched the Vanguard I Satellite into space with a 9% efficient PV Cell array designed by Hoffman Electronics.
+The first use of solar modules was in space.
+In 1958 the US Signal Corp launched the Vanguard I Satellite into space with a 9% efficient PV Cell array designed by Hoffman Electronics.
 The satellite operated successfully for 8 years.
 In 1975 the US Government began funding additional research and development of this alternative energy source.
-In 1977 the Solar Energy Research Institute, later know as the National renewable Energy Laboratory opened it’s door isn Golden, Colorado.
 As part of a campaign to conserve energy, Carter installed 32 solar panels on top of the White House.
-The panels were intended as a symbol of America’s desire to free itself form its dependence on foreign oil through innovation.
-The solar panels were removed by the Reagan administration in 1981.
-The ensuing years saw a slowing in the use of solar panels due to their high cost compared with fossil fuels.
+The panels were a symbol of America’s desire to free itself from dependence on foreign oil through innovation.
+The solar panels were removed during the Reagan administration.

 Improvements and Affordability Make Solar a Reality

-A greater acceptance of alternative energy resources like solar panels means for the first time, instead of paying the electric company, you now have the possibility of receiving a check for the unused energy you supply to the grid.
+Instead of paying the electric company you might receive a check for the energy you supply to the grid.

 Check out this Solar calculator to see what it would cost to outfit your home.